 *This article contains video clips for better insights of the spots from my solo trip in Bangalore so do click the links.

 It was noon when I received a call for Interview in Bangalore.
 I was quite excited because it was totally unexpected and moreover for it was going to be my first solo trip.
 I had one month in hand to prepare and get family agreed on the fact that I will go all alone.
 They insisted on taking some friends or cousin along but clearly disagreeing I managed somehow and left them no other choice in hand but to grant me permission for going solo in Bangalore.

-Now let me give you a little insight about Bangalore and then I will continue with how I made a work trip convert into a travel.
+Now let me give you a little insight about Bangalore and then I will continue with how I made a work trip convert into a solo trip.

 Bangalore is a city in Southern India in the state of Karnataka.
 The city host the silicon valley of India for the techies with all the major companies offices established.
 From a travelers point of view, the city is a hub for shopaholic with numerous local market and malls overloaded with premium brands to fill your wardrobes with.
 One can witness Indian heritage at the Bangalore Palace or go for a deep dive into nature’s laps at Nandi Hills.

 But how I ended up traveling solo in Bangalore?